-The JJCC-JJRBG Subcommittee formed an Ad-Hoc Subcommittee to work on reviewing/revising the Annual Plan submitted last year (May 1, 2023).
-The Ad-Hoc Subcommittee met three times during February/early March 2024 to complete the review and draft revisions (of the total 5 Ad-Hoc Subcommittee members, 2 represent the community).
-At the March 6, 2024 JJCC-JJRBG Subcommittee meeting, a total of 8 of 12 members (draft) were present, including one non-profit CBO Supervisorial Representative.
+The JJCC-JJRBG Subcommittee formed an Ad-Hoc Subcommittee to work on reviewing/revising the Annual Plan.
+The Ad-Hoc Subcommittee met four (4) times during February/early March 2024 to complete the review and draft revisions (of the total 5 Ad-Hoc Subcommittee members, two (2) represent the community - serve as Non-Profit CBO Board Supervisorial Representatives).
+At the March 6, 2024 JJCC-JJRBG Subcommittee meeting, eight (8) of the total 12 Subcommittee members were present, including two (2) (of five (5)) community members) Non-Profit CBO Board Supervisorial Representatives; the Annual Plan was approved by unanimous vote.